Luke Ford (blogger)

 Luke Carey Ford (born 28 May 1966) is an Australian/American writer, blogger, and former pornography gossip columnist.

 Personal life

 Ford moved to California in 1977.
-His father, Desmond Ford, was a noted Seventh-day Adventist theologian, and was the center of a theological controversy in the late 1970s and '80s.
+His father, Desmond Ford, was a noted Seventh-day Adventist theologian, and was the centre of a theological controversy in the late 1970s and '80s.
 His mother, Gwen Ford, published a book when he was two years old, but died of bone cancer in March 1970, when Ford was three.

 After leaving the Seventh-day Adventist Church, Ford explored atheism.
 Ford states that he was converted to Judaism through a Los Angeles Beis Din.
 Ford says he observes the Jewish Sabbath, attends synagogue regularly, and keeps kosher.
 He has been asked to leave at least two different congregations.
 Ford wrote about his religious ostracism in XXX-Communicated: A Rebel Without a Shul.

-Ford has been diagnosed with narcissistic personality disorder and histrionic personality disorder.
+Ford claims to have been diagnosed with narcissistic personality disorder and histrionic personality disorder.